typelevel/cats/docs/src/main/tut/freemonad.md

 }
 ```

-Finally we write one interpreter per ADT and combine them with a `NaturalTransformation` to `Coproduct` so they can be
+Finally we write one interpreter per ADT and combine them with a `FunctionK` to `Coproduct` so they can be
 compiled and applied to our `Free` program.

 ```tut:invisible